By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Pros: Will use less memory (e.g. for

-, just save the student being deleted). -
+delete, just save the student being deleted). -

 Cons: We must ensure that the implementation of each individual command are correct.